EVPN-VXLAN Configuration

 - Leaf/Spine configuration: Assign IP addresses to leaf/spine links.

-- Overlay configuration: Establish BGP peerings to enable EVPN overlay control plane and VXLAN tunnel endpoints for overlay data plane.
+- Overlay configuration: Establish BGP peerings to enable the EVPN overlay control plane and VXLAN tunnel endpoints for overlay data plane.

 - EVPN configuration: Establish Layer 2 EVPN mapping of VLANs to VXLAN Network Identifiers (VNIs).